 Other swimming pools in Rotterdam

-Oostelijk Zwembad needed a special mention, but there are more options you could try out for indoor swimming pools that offer you lessons, and a place for the children to get comfortable in the water.
+Oostelijk Zwembad needed a special mention, but there are more options you want to try out for indoor swimming pools that offer you lessons, and a place for the children to get comfortable in the water.

-Van Manenbad: Also called the Sportsfonden Rotterdam, they even have an outdoor swimming pool that you can enjoy during the spring and summer months.
-They also have workshops and fun activities planned for different occasions.
+- Van Manenbad: Also called the Sportsfonden Rotterdam, they have an outdoor swimming pool that you can enjoy during the spring and summer months.
+Van Manenbad offers workshops and fun activities are planned for different occasions.

-Sportbedrijf Rotterdam: an establishment whose goal is to get Rotterdammers working out!
-They have different locations around the city, with their sport centres having indoor or outdoor swimming pools, gyms, and just about anything else to get you fit!
+- Sportbedrijf Rotterdam: An establishment whose goal is to get Rotterdammers working out!
+They have different locations around the city, with their sports centres having indoor or outdoor swimming pools, gyms, and just about anything else to get you fit!
 Check out their website for the nearest one.

 Outdoor swimming pools in Amsterdam

 W Amsterdam is a luxury boutique hotel in the heart of the capital.
 Their pool is not only an excellent spot to go for a refreshing swim, but also to take in the sights of the city.

 It is just a 4-minute walk from Dam square and is guaranteed to give you a hotel experience worthy of the splurge (for some of us anyway).